Many people assume that you can just put up a site/store and somehow people will just find it. Not the case.

 A method to draw attention and visits to a web site by placing information on a web site others are seeking.
 This includes the use of providing valuable information via blogs or articles on a web site, or general information provided as web site content beyond the main purpose of the web site.
 When a search engine user searches for specific content, the web site containing the content is displayed, even though the content is not the main purpose of the web site.
 By drawing search engine users to the web site through secondary information, consumers are exposed to the web site and its main offerings without having specifically searched for the web site.

-Here are some Resources for you to help you start learning more about marketing: Link Here
+Resources for you to help you start learning more about marketing online: Link Here